soDLA-publishment/soDLA/docs/mcif.md

 ## READ_eg

-read_eg's function is to receive the corresponding data to
+read_eg's function is to receive the corresponding data from axi4 to rdma.
+It is a broadcast-and-compare mechanism.
+From axi4_rd_data channel, which is the producer, several parameter is received, data with MEMIF_WIDTH, last(means whether the data is the last piece), axid-id.
+The rdma, which is the consumer, read_eg transform the payload into data with MEMIF_WIDTH plus the mask bit(need to specify which piece of data is currently writing).

+eg2ig_axi_vld is to send read_ig's performance counter to collect the outstanding situations, for example, read_ig is sending a request, but read_eg has not send the data. eg2ig_axi_vld is calculated based on the noc2mcif_axi read eg channel is valid and ready.